IIIF/training/europeana/edm/Europeana_and_iiif.md

 ## Try it out!

-To help you to create an EDM file with the IIIF extension you can go to the [edm-iiif template file](https://docs.google.com/document/d/1hAiXhP2MdnJZPbmBG8hcaKLwAHnuCADi-m0hAVYubp0/edit).
+To help you to create an EDM file with the IIIF extension you can go to the [edm-iiif template file](https://docs.google.com/document/d/1dtRSsQwT4KL8F0dLaTG8h8K0Pb65sbj4tecA9V2L3g4/edit).
 You can copy in your own metadata (we included the most basic properties but you can add your own) including the new IIIF image link and manifest link.
 Please also make sure to change the rdf:about of the Provided CHO to something unique.

 Template Key:
 ```
-* Yellow: is the base link to the item/s in the repository that you created in part 1 of this workshop
+* Yellow: insert the base link to the item in the repository that you created in part 1 of this workshop
-* Blue: is the image request syntax
-* Pink insert the link to your manifest
+* Pink: insert the link to your manifest
 * Green: insert your metadata (or leave the default.)
 * Orange: insert your rights statements (!Make sure your rights statements are valid, if you are unsure, leave the default.)
 ```